Nintendo Switch Lite is available to pre-order starting today

 Nintendo Switch Lite | Yellow | AU$329.95 at EB Games AU

-Of course, we can't leave Australia out.
-Starting today you can pre-order the Yellow Nintendo Switch Lite from EB Games Australia for AU$329.95 for either in-store pickup or direct shipping.View Deal
+We can't leave Australia out: Starting today you can pre-order the Yellow Nintendo Switch Lite from EB Games Australia for AU$329.95 for either in-store pickup or direct shipping.View Deal

 Nintendo Switch Lite | Zacian & Zamazenta Edition | £199.99 at GAME